autogluon/autogluon/examples/automm/kaggle_pawpularity/README.md

+﻿# How to obtain top 1% in Petfinder Pawpularity with AutoMM

-﻿Take [Petfinder Pawpularity competition](https://www.kaggle.com/competitions/petfinder-pawpularity-score/overview) as an example showing how to use AutoMMPredictor to complete a competition.
+Take [Petfinder Pawpularity competition](https://www.kaggle.com/competitions/petfinder-pawpularity-score/overview) as an example showing how to use AutoMMPredictor to complete a competition.

 ## 1. AutoMMPredictor for Training